Alpdogan Kantarci, DDS, MSc, PhD

 Associate Member of the Staff

 Through the integration of clinical and laboratory research, Alpdogan (Alp) Kantarci focuses on helping people live healthier lives with healthy mouths.
 “I see patients in the clinic, and when I work in the laboratory, I am keeping those patients front and center,” said Kantarci.
-“How can we learn more and improve the oral health of patients—this is what drives our lab.”
+“How can we learn more and improve the oral health of patients?
+This question is what drives our lab.”

 The underlying theme in much of his research is inflammation—a connecting factor between oral disease and systemic diseases.
-Specifically, Kantarci investigates the molecular mechanisms and resolution pathways of inflammation in patients with periodontal disease.
+Specifically, Kantarci investigates the molecular mechanisms and resolution pathways of inflammation in patients with periodontal disease and how systemic diseases are connected with periodontal disease.
 Since inflammation is the basis of many diseases in the human body, emphasis in Kantarci’s lab is placed on understanding the role of various conditions that affect the immune and inflammatory responses by the host to microbes.
-Specifically, hypoxia is studied as a major regulator of this process.
+Recent work from the Kantarci laboratory is focused on the link between Alzheimer’s disease and periodontal disease.

 University of Istanbul, DDS, MSc, 1991, Dentistry